 The FDA has initiated efforts to develop a standardized REMS for opioid medications to ensure their safe use.
 In July 2012, the FDA approved a class-wide REMS for extended-release formulations of oxycodone.
 Manufacturers subject to this class-wide REMS must work together to implement the REMS as part of a single shared system to reduce the burden of the REMS on the healthcare system.
 The central component of the extended release/long acting opioid REMS program is an education program for prescribers and patients.
 REMS include a Medication Guide available for distribution to patients who are dispensed the drug, as well as ETASU.
-ETASU include training for healthcare professionals who prescribe the drug; information provided to prescribers of the existence of the REMS and the need to successfully complete the necessary training.
+ETASU include training for healthcare professionals who prescribe the drug; information provided to prescribers that they can use to educate patients in the safe use, storage, and disposal of opioids; and information provided to prescribers of the existence of the REMS and the need to successfully complete the necessary training.
 Prescriber training required as part of the REMS is conducted by accredited, independent continuing education providers, without cost to healthcare professionals, under unrestricted grants funded by opioid analgesic manufacturers.
 Moreover, REMS assessments must be submitted on an annual basis to assess the extent to which ETASU are meeting the goals of the REMS and whether the goals or elements should be modified.